-If you are wondering why this has happened?
-Well, it could have been caused by more than one thing.
-For example, it could be due to system failure, problematic/outdated apps, and water/physical damage.
+Wondering why this happened?
+Well, it could have been caused by more than one factor.
+For example, it could be due to system failure, problematic/outdated apps, or water/physical damage.

 Hard reset/Force restart your iPhone

-Hard reset is what comes into the mind when you want to sort out common issues.
-It would be wise to give it a chance first up.
+Hard reset is what comes to the mind when you want to sort out common issues.
+It would be wise to give it a shot.

 On iPhone 8 or later

 - Press the volume up button.
 Then, quickly press the volume down button.
 Then, hold down the side button until the Apple logo appears on the screen.

 - Hold down the volume down button and the sleep/wake button at once until the Apple logo shows up.